 Let’s take a look at each of them in detail.

 Before starting to work with Ranorex, we need to download and install the tool on our machine.
 A trial version of the tool is always available on the website.

 One needs to register on the official website with a business email id.
 The link to download and install the trial version will be sent to the registered business email id.
 When a business email id is not available, then you should contact the sales team and they will help you in downloading the trial version.

-However, in order to make use of all the features of Ranorex for a long time, one needs to buy the license.
-A premium license of this tool is usually expensive.
+However, in order to make use of all the features of Ranorex Studio beyond 30 days, one needs to buy the license.
+Ranorex offers two types of premium licenses:

 Both the licenses have all the same features except that a floating license can be shared by more than one user and also be used on virtual environments (Virtual machines and terminal server).